rom1mouret/mpcl/README.md

 So MPCL has two jobs:

-- aligning the two kinds of meaning.
-I believe the more training examples we provide, the more the first kind converges towards the second kind.
+- making sure the two kinds of meaning align.
+As we provide more and more training examples, I expect the first kind of meaning to converge towards the second kind.
-- making sure meaning remains stable.
+- making sure meaning remains stable over time.

 ### Concrete example

 Your system's training journey might start like that:
-- task A1: time T0 to T1: training the model to recognize human faces.
+- module A: time T0 to T1: training the model to recognize human faces.
-- task B: time T2 to T3: training the model to tell cats and dogs apart.
+- module B: time T2 to T3: training the model to tell cats and dogs apart.
-- task A2: time T4 to T5: training the model to get better at recognizing human faces, maybe in a novel environment.
+- module A: time T4 to T5: training the model to get better at recognizing human faces, maybe in a novel context.

 At time T1, your model and its latent units are perfectly fit for recognizing faces within domains it was trained on.

 At time T2, your model moves on to learning to distinguish between cats and dogs.
-It can build on task A1's latent layer but it should not interfere with it because the function of task A1's latent layer is to recognize human faces, not to recognize human faces AND pets.
-In programming terms, task A1's network is entirely frozen between T2 and T3.
+It can build on module A's latent layer but it should not interfere with it because the function of module A's latent layer is to recognize human faces, not to recognize human faces AND pets.
+In programming terms, module A's network is entirely frozen between T2 and T3.

 At T4, we are back to face recognition.
-Task A1's latent representation can be safely refined as long as it keeps on fulfilling the same invariant function.
+Module A's latent representation can be safely refined as long as it keeps on fulfilling the same invariant function.
-This might interfere with Task B, but not in a [destructive manner](https://en.wikipedia.org/wiki/Catastrophic_interference).
+This might interfere with module B, but not in a [destructive manner](https://en.wikipedia.org/wiki/Catastrophic_interference).

 ### Theoretical framework

-In broad terms, we anchor/tether/ground latent representations by forcing them to remain good at realizing the function they were originally trained for.
+In broad terms, we anchor latent representations by forcing them to remain good at realizing the function they were originally trained for.
 How the system realizes the
 function-that-latent-representations-were-originally-trained-for *is* what
 defines latent representations.

-An important distinction to make is that such functions are not about mapping some input domain to an output domain.
-It's all about the output.
+(By "function" I do not mean the mapping from sensory inputs to labels.
+I mean the functions that map latent representations to labels, or other kinds of outputs.
 Recognizing faces in photographs fulfills the same function as recognizing faces in real life.
-The input domain hardly matters `*`.
-Your friend's face is an abstraction in virtue of the realizability of the same recognition function across many domains/environments.
+Your friend's face is an abstraction in virtue of the realizability of the same recognition function across many domains/contexts.)

 Now, my goal is to formalize this idea and characterize the "meaning of latent units" in more rigorous terms.